Overview Of Reverse Mortgages

 today and ask why Senior American Funding never charges monthly servicing fees.

 By law, you have three calendar days after the closing date to change your mind and cancel the loan.
 This is called a three day right of rescission.
 The process of canceling the loan should be explained at loan closing.
 Feel free to ask us for instructions on this process.
-We will give you the names of the appropriate people, phone numbers, fax numbers, addresses, or written instructions if you would like to go through with a cancelation.
+We will give you written instructions, or the names, phone numbers, fax numbers, and addresses of the appropriate people if you would like to go through with a cancellation.
 In most cases, the right of rescission will not be applicable to HECM for purchase.